OASIP-AT1/.github/profile/README.md

 ## Hi there 👋
-This organizations for integrated project
+This organization for the integrated projects called "OASIP".
 <!--

 **Here are some ideas to get you started:**